-475A.075.
-A civil action in rem may be brought as provided in this section in any case in which civil forfeiture is sought.
-A civil action in rem must be brought if the property is real property, the property is in whole or part a manufactured dwelling as defined in ORS 446.003, the property is a floating home as defined in ORS 830.700 or if the property is subject to an interest in favor of any person known to have an interest, other than a person who is believed by the forfeiting agency to have engaged in prohibited conduct.

-(1) If a forfeiting agency has commenced proceedings under ORS 475A.055, then an action shall be commenced by forfeiture counsel, within 15 days of receipt of a claim.
+- 475A.075 Civil action for forfeiture; when required; complaint; affidavit in response.
+A civil action in rem may be brought as provided in this section in any case in which forfeiture is sought.
+A civil action in rem must be brought if the property is real property, the property is in whole or part a manufactured dwelling as defined in ORS 446.003, the property is a floating home as defined in ORS 830.700 or the property is subject to an interest in favor of any person known to have an interest, other than a person who engaged in prohibited conduct. - (1) If a forfeiting agency has commenced proceedings under ORS 475A.055, then an action shall be commenced by forfeiture counsel, within 15 days of receipt of a claim.
 If no proceedings have been commenced under ORS 475A.055, then the action shall be commenced by forfeiture counsel within 30 days of seizure.
-The property may be released by forfeiture counsel as provided in ORS 475A.045 (2).

-(2) An action is commenced by filing a complaint.
-The complaint need only allege that there is probable cause for seizure of the property, as described in ORS 475A.035 (3), and need not allege that any claimant has been convicted of a crime.
-A complaint under this section may be amended at any time to allege that a claimant has been convicted of a crime.
-Responses to a complaint shall conform to the following procedure:

-(a) A person claiming an interest in the property shall respond as provided in the Oregon Rules of Civil Procedure and, if a claim has not previously been filed, by filing a claim in the form set forth in ORS 475A.055 (3) with the court. [and posting a bond with the court.
+The property may be released by forfeiture counsel as provided in ORS 475A.045 (2). - (2) An action is commenced by filing a complaint.
+Responses to a complaint shall conform to the following procedure: - (a) A person claiming an interest in the property shall respond as provided in the Oregon Rules of Civil Procedure and, if a claim has not previously been filed, by filing a claim in the form set forth in ORS 475A.055 (3) with the court and posting a bond with the court.
 The bond shall be a cash bond in an amount equal to 10 percent of the value of the interest claimed by the person in the property.
 Upon good cause shown by motion and affidavit filed with the initial appearance, the court may waive or reduce the bond.
 Failure to file an appearance, claim and bond shall constitute a default.
-The bond shall be returned to the claimant upon the entry of a final determination on the claim.]
+The bond shall be returned to the claimant upon the entry of a final determination on the claim.